To recognize innovative, life-enhancing interior design that contributes to the quality of healthcare

 - A demonstrated partnership between the clients and design professionals.

-- Client feedback or testimony that the project seeks to improve the quality of healthcare: Does it demonstrate sensitivity to patient needs and seek to improve therapeutic outcomes, enhance staff performance, and increase visitor and community participation?
+- Client feedback or testimony included in the description about how the project improves the quality of healthcare: Does it demonstrate sensitivity to patient needs and seek to improve therapeutic outcomes, enhance staff performance, and increase visitor and community participation?
 Were higher satisfaction ratings by patients, families, and staff a key design objective?

 Professional Conceptual Entries as well as Student Entries